ivoGanev/bake-it/README.md

 # bake-it

+Bake-it is an android app that explores baking recipes from an Udacity server.
+Includes its own widget for accessing quickly a recipe and can display a video turorial if the recipe has one.

 ## Motivation
-Bake-it is an Android app programmed in Java, created for personal self-develpment and exploration of design and programming practices for the Android OS including:
+Created for personal self-develpment and exploration of design and programming practices for the Android OS including:

 - [x] Building a Widget for the home screen.
 - [x] Utilizing ExoPlayer to display videos from an API.